-And the curve had led a worried engineer to say that everyone hated that curve.
+And the curve had led a worried engineer to say that “everybody hated that curve.”
 Yet the accident happened.

-When pressed by a member of the NTSB board on who was responsible for working around or identifying risks posed by the curve, Ron Pate of the Washington state Department of Transportation gave a less than satisfactory answer Wednesday that implicated engineers and the regional Sound Transit agency.
+When pressed by a member of the NTSB board on who was responsible for working around or identifying risks posed by the curve, Ron Pate of the Washington state Department of Transportation gave a less than satisfactory answer Wednesday that implicated design engineers, the state, Amtrak and the regional Sound Transit agency.

 “So nobody is responsible for the potential mitigation or at least the identification of the curve as being problematic as it turned out to be?” asked Earl Weener, an NTSB member.